Programs & Projects

 ROBWI partners with colleges and universities to engage students in meaningful perinatal and early childhood work rooted in community connection and real-world experience.
 This project supports students who are interested in careers in maternal health, early childhood development, mental health, and community-based care.

-Through practicum placements, volunteer opportunities, and guided community involvement, students gain hands-on experience while going contributing to programs that directly support families.
-This approach strengthens the future workforce while fostering an understanding of rural systems, trauma-informed care, and relationship-centered practice.
+Through practicum placements, volunteer opportunities, and guided community involvement, students gain hands-on experience while contributing to programs that directly support families.
+Participants develop an understanding of rural systems, trauma-responsive care, and relationship-centered practice while learning from community providers and birthworkers.

-The workforce pipeline Project helps ensure that communities are supported by professionals who are trained, prepared, and rooted in the places they serve.
+The Workforce Pipeline Project strengthens the future perinatal workforce while helping ensure communities are supported by professionals who are prepared, connected, and rooted in the places they serve.

-ROBWI creates practical, trauma-informed tools designed to support families, doulas, and providers across pregnancy, postpartum, and early childhood development.
-These resources translate evidence-informed concepts into accessible, usable tools that can be applied in everyday settings.
+ROBWI develops practical community toolkits designed to support families, doulas, and providers across pregnancy, postpartum, and early childhood development.
+These resources translate evidence-informed concepts and community knowledge into accessible tools that can be used in everyday settings.

-Toolkits and materials are developed with a focus on nervous system regulation, informed decision making, physical comfort, and emotional support.
-Resources are designed to be culturally responsive, easy to understand, and adaptable to a range of community contexts.
+Toolkits focus on nervous system regulation, informed decision-making, physical comfort, emotional support, and strengthening communication between families and the people who care for them.
+Materials are designed to be culturally responsive, easy to understand, and adaptable across a range of community contexts.

-The Rural Equity & Access Initiative addresses the systemic barriers faced by families living in rural communities, including limited healthcare access, geographic isolation, and the ongoing impact of historical and intergenerational trauma.
+This initiative addresses the barriers many families experience in rural communities, including limited healthcare access, geographic isolation, and the ongoing impact of historical and intergenerational trauma.

-Through equity centered program design, trauma-aware community engagement, and partnership-driven education, ROBWI works to strengthen access to support and improve continuity of care for rural families.
-This initiative informs how all ROBWI programs are developed and implemented, ensuring they reflect the realities of rural life rather that urban-based assumptions.
+Through community-informed program design, trauma-aware engagement, and partnership-driven education, ROBWI works to strengthen access to support and improve continuity of care for rural families.
+This initiative helps guide how ROBWI programs are developed and implemented so they reflect the realities of rural life rather than assumptions shaped by urban systems.

-By focusing on systems-level understanding and collaboration, this initiative supports long-term change while honoring the strengths, resilience, and lived experiences of rural communities.
+By centering lived experience and community leadership, the initiative supports long-term change while honoring the strengths, resilience, and knowledge already present within rural communities.